Women claim singer Trey Songz drugged, sexually assaulted them

-LAS VEGAS (KLAS) — Two women accuse singer Tremaine Neverson, also known as Trey Songz, of sexually assaulting them at his California home in 2015, the 8 News Now Investigators have learned.
+LAS VEGAS (KLAS) — Two women have accused singer Trey Songz of sexually assaulting them at his California home in 2015, Nexstar’s KLAS has learned.

-In a complaint filed in Los Angeles County on Wednesday, “Jane Doe A” and “Jane Doe B” claim they woke up to the singer sexually assaulting them.
-Both women believed that they were drugged the night before and described the singer as violent, aggressive and controlling during their visit to his Bell Ranch home, according to the complaint.
+In a complaint filed in Los Angeles County on Wednesday, “Jane Doe A” and “Jane Doe B” claim they woke up to the singer, whose real name is Tremaine Neverson, sexually assaulting them.
+Both women believe they were drugged the night before and described the singer as violent, aggressive and controlling during their visit to his Bell Ranch home, according to the complaint.

 “Trey Songz, cloaked in his celebrity status, believed he could act with impunity.
 He is wrong,” the complaint said.